pbanj/URL2JD2/readme.md

 Push a url from the address bar or a link (right-click) to JDownloader2's Linkgrabber.

-This addons use the remote control API (externInterface: Flashgot) from JDownloader2.
+This addons uses the remote control API (externInterface: Flashgot) from JDownloader2.

+Was made mainly for use with [docker-jdownloader-2](https://github.com/jlesage/docker-jdownloader-2)

 ## Prerequisites
 - Install [JDownloader2](http://beta.jdownloader.org/).